jfrux/cfenv/README.md

 ### Installation

 - Open your Terminal.
-- Copy/Paste `\curl -L https://raw.github.com/joshuairl/railoenv/master/binscripts/installer | bash`
+- Copy/Paste `bash <(curl -s https://raw.github.com/joshuairl/railoenv/master/binscripts/installer)`

 ### Features
 Enables the ability to initialize a Railo context from any directory by doing the following: